|

 his life except for a brief period at a nursing home

-in Frenchtown Township shortly before his death in
+in Frenchtown Township shortly before his death.

 Ralph Raymond Roggerman died

-on March 19, 1982 at the age of 94 in Mercy Memorial
+on March 19, 1982 at the age of 94 in Mercy Memorial Hospital in Monroe.
+He is buried at

-Cemetery in Ridgeway Township, Lenawee County,
+Ridgeway Cemetery in Ridgeway Township, Lenawee County,

 Michigan.
 Edith who was born February 13, 1909